 So, for your DS720+ NAS, you will need to buy a Samsung RAM with CL19.
 The original preinstalled RAM, which is the D4NESO-2666-2G, is bound to the motherboard in your DS720+ NAS (they’re actually welded together) and is CL19 Samsung manufactured.
 Update 20.08.2020.

 Blogs and forums recommend the 16 GB or 8 GB RAM from Crucial.
-However, the Crucial CL19 RAM memory has some incompatibility issued with the original preinstalled memory on your DS720+ NAS in some cases the crucial memory will not be able to read SSD-NVMe M.2 cache also DSM will show a notification listing the Crucial or HyperX RAM as non official at every start up/reboot.
+However, some users have shared with me that the Crucial CL19 RAM memory has some incompatibility issues with the original preinstalled memory on the DS720+ NAS.
+It would appear that the Crucial memory does not always read SSD-NVMe M.2 cache.
+Also, DSM will show a notification listing the Crucial or HyperX RAM as non official at every start up/reboot.
 The notification will say:

 System Event: Detected non-Synology memory module.
 Please refer to our official website and select authentic Synology memory modules for better system reliability.

 Right now you can’t disable this System Event.